 Why We Think Referral Are A Time Suck

-Most of the time we believe what we believe because of an “expert” or training.
+Remember as we learned with the other myths…most of the time we believe what we believe because of an “expert” or training.
 (Really, my referral training is no different.
 I just teach the opposite of all of these myths.)
-We believe referrals are a time suck because that is what we have read, been taught or experienced ourselves.
+We believe referrals are a time suck because of how we have been taught, what we have read, or what we have experienced ourselves.

 It is What We Read

 Most of us don’t mind some networking but we don’t want to spend hours and hours every week or month doing it when we inherently know it is not the best use of our time.
 It just takes a few poor or sub-par networking events to teach us that.
 But we think we must engage in constant networking to know a ton of people to generate referrals and that takes a lot of time.